- Thursday, 13 January 2000

 Dandavat pranama.
 All glories to Sri Sri Guru and Gauranga.

-Jan 14, 2013 is Makhara-sankranti, the anniversary of the day Ganges descended to this world.
+Jan 15, 2015 (in India) is Makhara-sankranti, the anniversary of the day Ganges descended to this world.
 Srila Narayana Gosvami Maharaja gave class about this holy day in Hindi in Murwillumbah, Australia on January 14, 2000.
 A summary of the translation, given by Sripad Madhava Maharaja, is as follows:]

 There are many lines on the Earth, like the Equator, the Tropic of Cancer and the Tropic of Capricorn.
 In the Sanskrit language, these lines are called rekhas.
 In Vedic Astronomy these rekhas are called Bhumadhya-rekha, Karka-rekha, and Makhara-rekha.
 In its travels, the Sun is always somewhere between these lines.
 The day on which it comes nearest to Makhara-rekha is called Makhara-sankranti.
 After that, it comes back to either of the other two lines.

 Surya, the Sun, gives life potency to the living entities.
 Because of its connection with Surya, Makhara-sankranti is very auspicious.
 On that day, almost everyone with any connection to Vedic or Indian culture takes bath, either in the Godavari, Jamuna, Ganges, or in any other river, or in the ocean.
 This takes place especially in India, but it also goes on to some extent around the world.
 On this day, it is auspicious to give donations to others.
 Yudhisthira Maharaja gave so much in charity on this day that he and his family had nothing left, and he was praised for this all over the world.